krsboone/PubNub-Chrome-logging-extension/README.md

 with your pub/sub keys

 Loading the extension in Chrome
-Go to chrome://extensions
+1. Go to chrome://extensions
-Enable Developer mode (top-right toggle)
+2. Enable Developer mode (top-right toggle)
-Click Load unpacked → select the logger-extension/ folder Click the extension icon, enter your Source ID, and click Save & Activate
+3. Click Load unpacked → select the logger-extension/ dir
+4. Click the extension icon, enter your Source ID (any unique id), and click Save & Activate

 ## Recording